joergkrause/svogv/docs/README.md

 First, you need to now how to create stuff and how to deploy stuff.
 You need these things first:

 * An editor
-* A command line and some tools to build and deplay your stuff
+* A command line and some tools to build and deploy your stuff
 * A server to host your stuff
 * A browser to view your stuff